thetwit4u/deepwiki-open/TASKS.md

 ### Discovered During Work
 - The hash generation for collection names depends on the absolute path of the repository on disk, which can cause mismatches when accessing collections by repository ID alone.
 - Solution: Use the collection_name parameter explicitly with the exact name of the collection in ChromaDB or add a hardcoded mapping in the frontend API.

+> **Note:**
+> All tasks and planning are for the new LangGraph-based backend.
+The legacy adalflow system is no longer relevant.